RenatoAC2004/RenatoAC2004/README.md

 ## About Me
 My name is Renato Alexandre de Carvalho, i'm a full-stack developer looking for new opportunities and entering the Web Development market.
 I really enjoy working with software development and i'm always looking for improving my knowledge.

-- 📅 I'm 19 years old.
+- 📅 I'm 20 years old.
-- 🎓 I'm currently studying System Analysis and Development at FATEC-SCS.
+- 🎓 I graduated in System Analysis and Development from FATEC-SCS.
 - 🎮 I'm also a designer and a game-dev.

 <div align="center">